Joystream/founding-members/technical-help/README.md

 <!-- TOC END -->

 ## Overview
-This page will provide some technical help that be useful for gettin points and filling out your scoring summary.
+This page will provide some technical help which should be useful for filling out your scoring summary and earning points.

 ### Node Operators
-Running a node, that is not a Validator will also earn you points, but in order for us to do so, you have to "report" to the [Joystream Telemetry](https://telemetry.joystream.org/#/Joystream) in addition to the official [Polkadot Telemetry](https://telemetry.polkadot.io).
+Running a node that is not a Validator will also earn you points, but in order for us to process such activity, you have to "report" to the [Joystream Telemetry](https://telemetry.joystream.org/#/Joystream) in addition to the official [Polkadot Telemetry](https://telemetry.polkadot.io).
 This also requires you identify yourself.

 In order to that, name your node using the format `memberId-memberHandle`.
 So if you are the member with id `133`, and handle `joystream` set it to `133-joystream`.